brygphilomena/SingleServeFriends/README.md

 * All communication is encrypted at all times.
 Transmitted over SSL.
 * User Profiles with meal preferences.
 * Engine to match users with similar interests.
 * After meal survey rating various characteristics.
-(Talkability, Manners, Etiquitte, Tipping, Conversation Topics)
+(Talkability, Manners, Etiquitte, Tipping, Conversation Topics, Empathy)
 * Users are able to message one another.
 * Meal and Location Reccommendations.
 * Users can mark themselves as "Actively Looking" for an hour and increase likelyhood of coming up as a match.
 * All Users are potential matches at all times (unless blocked) and the app brings up a small set of matches for the User to pick from.
 They can also refresh their matches if they don't want to share a meal with any of their matches.